I am thankful for…being born with crossed eyes; A Strabismus Saga

 You see, my eye turned inward to such a severe extent as a baby, that when combined with excessive vomiting, my pediatrician told my parents I may have a brain tumor.
 An MRI ruled that out, and I was instead diagnosed with a simple case of Acid Reflux and a not-so-simple case of strabismus.
 While neither of these conditions are life threatening, the strabismus in particular made life pretty uncomfortable.
 Not only would my eye turn in, an odd kind of squint in which my eyes would literally appear to be looking in different directions, (a condition known as Esptropia) , but the doctors were worried about the potential negative affects on my vision, particularly amblyopia or a permanent loss of vision in one or both eyes.
 My parents were determined to get me the best possible care, and thus began the continual trips to UAB in Birmingham and then to Vanderbilt in Nashville.
-They found the best possible ophthalmologists at the time, and a teaching physician at Vandy recommended glasses to help correct the vision.
-At that time, my diagnosis was so complex that surgery was not an option, and my doctor told us that she would not have been comfortable operating.
+At that time, my diagnosis was so complex that surgery was not an option, and my doctor recommended glasses instead to correct my vision.

 My brother was a super star athlete on the other hand, and when my well meaning parents praised him about sports, I couldn’t help but feel badly through no fault of his.
 He was my Defender though and I know of at least 2 fights he entered into because someone made fun of my eyes/glasses.
 This wasn’t as dark a period as it sounds because aside from the lack of talent in sports and zero luck in the boy dept, I was excelling in school.
 I joined several extracurricular clubs and set my sights on getting into college.
 I focused on my female friendships which really blossomed, and on my family, and most importantly on Jesus.
 When I would occasionally feel lonely or left out, I would pray for my someday future husband whom I still believed I would find/have.